hyphanet/website/content/2019-09-09-false-positives.md

 Like every other privacy network, Freenet is a target of statistical attacks to trace the activity of its users.

-Studies that investigated tracing of Freenet users used unrealistic idealized setups or simplistic routing, so their results don’t apply to the real network.
+Studies that investigated tracing Freenet users were built on unrealistic idealized setups or simplistic routing, so that their results don’t apply to the real network.

-Nontheless we received information about a case of seized equipment based on such statistical guessing which is very prone to yield false positives.
+Despite these shortcomings in the studies, there have been cases of seized equipment.
 To prevent future cases from targeting innocents based on these misleading statistics, we want to provide an example of a clean calculation of the probability that some observation is a false positive.